purescript/purescript-tuples/README.md

     fst :: forall a b.
 Tuple a b -> a

+    mapSnd :: forall a b b'. (b -> b') -> Tuple a b -> Tuple a b'

+    setFst :: forall a b a'. a' -> Tuple a b -> Tuple a' b

+    setSnd :: forall a b b'. b' -> Tuple a b -> Tuple a b'

     snd :: forall a b.
 Tuple a b -> b

     swap :: forall a b.
 Tuple a b -> Tuple b a